IDMNYU/IdeationPrototypingSpring2022_Bennett/Circular_Design_Sprint.md

 We live in a world of finite resources.
 We are facing a critical time for our planet as we are experiencing rapid climate change and great loss of biodiversity.
 It's imperative to address our resources and to limit our disposal of materials.

-Circular Design refers to creating products or services that promote or foster a product's circularity from a user perspective and moves away from linear consumation and waste.
+Circular Design refers to creating products or services that promote or foster a product's circularity from a user perspective and moves away from linear consumption and waste.

 People engage in circular consumption in many different ways: renting, leasing, borrowing, and buying pre-used products.
 There are three main phases: obtainment (gaining ownership or access), use, and clearance (resigning ownership or access).